jcgras/adventureTravel/index.md

     IllustSettings: require("@images/illustrations/settings.png"),
 }
 ```
-So when you need to use a static image just reference `Images` from the `@common` module.
+Whenever you need to use a static image just reference `Images` from the `@common` module.

 ``` js
 import { Images } from "@common";